ysabri/GitDrive/docs/index.rst

 in the src/model directory and javascript generated code.

 The rules for protobuf messages generated code change per language.
 This page_ has all the information needed for javascript.
-One thing to keep in mind is if a message field is not available then its undefined by default.
-The command bellow is run from the proto-models directory to generate the javascript code from the proto files.
+One thing to keep in mind, if a message field is not available then its undefined by default.
+The command below is run from the proto-models directory to generate the javascript code from the proto files.
 ::